Patan98/teams_meet_michrophone_fix/README.md

 With this script it does not matter if the application you are using will try to lower the microphone volume. <br />

 ## Usage
+Replace:

+    alsa_input.pci-0000_00_1b.0.analog-stereo

+With your input device, you can find it here:

+    pacmd list

-Simply start the application in loop mode with the desired microphone volume (0 to 100) as argument.
+Now simply start the application in loop mode with the desired microphone volume (0 to 100) as argument.

 ```
 #!/bin/bash